-- Speakers – This one is very important!
-Make sure you have not only speakers’ start times, but the estimated length of their presentations in your timeline.
+- Speakers – Make sure you have not only speakers’ start times, but the estimated length of their presentations in your timeline.
 Add a bit of buffer time between the presentations to allow smooth transitions and your attendees a moment to stretch their legs.

 - Breaks – If you have planned breaks during your event, add them to your timeline.